Horse64/core.horse64.org/docs/Resources.md

 The official compiler for Horse64 code is a binary called `horsec`.
 It's written primarily in Horse64.

+- [The compilation section describes some details on horsec.]( /docs/Compilation.md)

 - Get it by fetching the **SDK**.

 - Find [🧬 horsec's code here](